Mr-Thack/grapejuice/README.md

 - Team Create
 - Play Solo
 - Test Server
+- Roblox Player, granted you have an up to date version of Wine.

 What doesn't work:

-- The Roblox game client
 - Plugin gui's may cause seizures with some rendering methods.
 More about this issue is discussed in the [Troubleshooting Guide](https://gitlab.com/brinkervii/grapejuice/wikis/Troubleshooting)